amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

    .. tab-item:: C
       :sync: C

-      The showcased examples sources and more, can be found in the ``examples`` folder of your installation.
+      The example sources can be found in the ``examples`` folder of your installation.

       .. collapse:: Linear Model Example